Solibex/Archived-ClutchMCC/README.md

 # ClutchMCC

-# This is the java plugin of ClutchMCC :D
+# This is the skript of ClutchMCC
+# I kinda sucks at skript
+# 1 year of skript go brrrrr